-Some employer sponsored retirement plans let you send part of your paycheck directly to a retirement savings account.
-Many employers will offer to match what you contribute, up to a certain amount, as a benefit.
-For example, if you choose to send 3% of each paycheck to your retirement account, your employer may add an extra 3%.
+Some employer sponsored retirement plans allow you to send part of your paycheck directly to a retirement savings account.
+Many employers may offer to match what you contribute, up to a certain amount, as a benefit.
+For example, if you choose to deposit 3% of each paycheck into your retirement account, your employer may add an extra 3%.

 If you are self-employed, or interested in diversifying your retirement savings, you may need to research the various options to find the right one for you.
 Speaking with a financial advisor may also help you find the best way to invest.
 There are different strategies based on when you plan to retire and how much you can realistically save.
 Usually, more aggressive investments come with a higher risk of loss.

 Another common benefit of these retirement investment accounts is that the person who owns the account can choose who gets the remaining money when they die.
 When a person dies, their account can pass to the named person, or beneficiary, faster than had it gone through a Last Will and Testament.

 While a regular savings account may earn some interest, these are usually best for emergencies, vacations, and short-term goals, rather than retirement savings.
 The IRS typically sees interest from savings and investment accounts as taxable income.